dergigi/dergigi.github.io/bitcoin/lessons/ch3-16-reflections-on-dont-trust-verify.md

 reproducible builds by design.
 The result is that you don't have to trust any software-providing servers anymore since you can verify that the served binary was not tampered with by rebuilding it from scratch.
-As of this writing, a [pull-request] is in progress to integrate Guix into the Bitcoin build process.
+Recently, a [pull-request] was merged to integrate Guix into the Bitcoin build process.

 {% include image.html otherPost="2019-04-02-technological-teachings-of-bitcoin" name="guix-bootstrap-dependencies.png" caption="Which came first, the chicken or the egg?" %}